Economic history of France: Banking and finance

 Perhaps the only successful and innovative economic sector was banking.
-Paris emerged as an international center of finance in the mid-19th century second only to London.
+Paris emerged as an international center of finance in the mid-19th century, second only to London.
 It had a strong national bank and numerous aggressive private banks that financed projects all across Europe and the expanding French Empire.
-Napoleon III had the goal of overtaking London to make Paris the premier financial center of the world, but the war in 1870 reduced the range of Parisian financial influence.
-One key development was setting up one of the main branches of the Rothschild family.
+Napoleon III had a goal of overtaking London to make Paris the premier financial center of the world, but the war in 1870 reduced the range of Parisian financial influence.
+One key development was the establishment of one of the main branches of the Rothschild family.